-a.
-Uses an open disclosure program that is consistent with the Australian Open Disclosure Framework b.
+- a.
+Uses an open disclosure program that is consistent with the Australian Open Disclosure Framework - b.
 Monitors and acts to improve the effectiveness of open disclosure processes

-The health service organisation utilises an open disclosure program that aligns with the Australian Open Disclosure Framework and continuously monitors and takes action to improve the effectiveness of open disclosure processes.
+The HSO utilises an open disclosure program that aligns with the Australian Open Disclosure Framework and continuously monitors and takes action to improve the effectiveness of open disclosure processes.
 Staff complete Open Disclosure training as part of their mandatory training requirements with a 100% completion rate at the time of review.
-Review of incidents #2161351 (witnessed fall 80 year old female with transfer and use of open disclosure, #2161008 clinical deterioration 92 year old female with transfer and use of open disclosure, #2161051clinical deterioration 88 year old female with transfer and use of open disclosure.
-All incidents, demonstrated actions undertaken by the HSO, were consistent with corporate direction in Healthscope Policy 2.30 Open Disclosure Policy.
+Review of incident #2154752 82 year old female with unwitnessed fall with harm demonstrated actions undertaken by the HSO consistent with their corporate Healthscope Policy 2.30 Open Disclosure Policy.
+These actions included a critical system review #3308, tabling of incident and use of Open Disclosure discussed at Medical Advisory Committee (GB) on 19/11/2024.

-a.
-Has processes to seek regular feedback from patients, carers and families about their experiences and outcomes of care b.
-Has processes to regularly seek feedback from the workforce on their understanding and use of the safety and quality systems c.
+- a.
+Has processes to seek regular feedback from patients, carers and families about their experiences and outcomes of care - b.
+Has processes to regularly seek feedback from the workforce on their understanding and use of the safety and quality systems - c.
 Uses this information to improve safety and quality systems

-The health service organisation has established processes to regularly seek feedback from patients, carers, and families regarding their experiences and outcomes of care, as well as from the workforce on their understanding and use of safety and quality systems.
-Evidence sighted in MAC and Quality & Risk Committee of review of Qualtrics Patient Satisfaction Surveys on Quality of Treatment & Care with Net Promotor Score (4/06/24; 13/08/24 and 1/10/24).
-Interviews with management verified that feedback information is regularly used to enhance and improve safety and quality systems.
+The HSO has established processes to regularly seek feedback from patients, carers, and families regarding their experiences and outcomes of care, as well as from the workforce on their understanding and use of safety and quality systems.
+This information is then utilised to enhance and improve safety and quality systems.
+Evidence sighted includes The Victorian Rehabilitation Centre Patient Experience Annual Report 2023 - 2024 (overall rating 81.5% 2024, NPS 75.7, patient rounding 76.1%, handover 67.2%, patient care boards 85.9%, individual needs met 66.4%, felt cared for 72.8%, confident in safety 76.5%).
+It is noted post audit action plans generate quality activities for the purposes of continuous improvement.
 The use of the 'Patient Story' within the committee meeting minutes is developed from rounding by managers and consumer consultants.
 This supports the organisation in capturing feedback from the service users for the purposes of continuous improvement and reflective practice at a management level.